Oral Hygiene Basics Quincy, MA

 What you should know about getting a fluoride treatment

-At Premier Dental of Quincy and Milton, we are a family dentist office that uses fluoride on a regular basis.
+At Core Dental Group and Implants Center, we are a family dentist office that uses fluoride on a regular basis.
 We recommend that all of our youth patients under the age of eighteen have a fluoride treatment, at least once a year.
 Statistically, these treatments reduce the risk of getting cavities by 30 percent.
 This is significant considering that tooth decay is one of the primary reasons children miss days from school.
 Adults can also benefit from receiving a fluoride treatment and if you would like to find out if it is right for you, call 617-982-1649 to schedule an appointment.
 The treatment itself only takes a couple of minutes.
 The fluoride is applied directly to the teeth.
 It has no odor or smell and after a few minutes, patients are free to leave.
 It is one of the easiest ways to prevent cavities.

 How to select the right toothbrush